-The Assistant Town Clerk (i.e., the Investigating Officer) will send a copy of any complaint received to the Member concerned, the Leader of the Council (for information purposes) and the Chief Executive within five working days of receipt.
+The Investigating Officer, normally the Assistant Town Clerk, will send a copy of any complaint received to the Member concerned, the Leader of the Council (for information purposes) and the Chief Executive within five working days of receipt.
 The Member will be invited to respond to the complaint in writing and / or to discuss the issue with the Assistant Town Clerk within ten working days.
-The Assistant Town Clerk may take such steps as are necessary at this point to gather information in order to assist him in determining whether a prima facie case exists.
+The Assistant Town Clerk may take such steps as are necessary at this point to gather information in order to assist him/her in determining whether a prima facie case exists.